Msdot001/Immo_Eliza_House_App/README.md

 ```

 ## Details
-Gradient-Boosting-Regression model, Flask and  heroku were used for modelling, development and deployment respectively.

-After testing most regression model, Gradient-Boosting-regression seems to have the highest accurary of prediction considered the 3 feature used.
+This report outlines my solo project on developing and deploying a Gradient-Boosting-Regression model using Flask and Heroku.
+After testing various regression models, Gradient-Boosting-Regression was found to have the highest accuracy of prediction, considering the three features used in the model.

-To cleaning the data; All the NaN, duplicate, text data were handle to my best knowledge.
-Exploratory data analaysis and Correlation was perform to have an insight about the datasets.
-For this version, all categorical variables were dropped.
+To ensure the data was cleaned and handled accurately, NaN, duplicate, and text data were removed.
+Exploratory data analysis and correlation analysis were performed to gain insight into the dataset.
+For this version, categorical variables were dropped.

-The data was seperated into dependent variable (Price) and independent variable, which are mostly numerical variable(Area, Numbers of Room, and Garden surface).
-To train the model, the data was splitted into trained(70%) and test data(30%).
+The data was separated into the dependent variable (Price) and independent variables (Area, Number of Rooms, and Garden Surface).
+To train the model, the data was split into 70% training and 30% test data.

-The Flask App was developed based on GET and POST request method.
+The Flask app was developed using GET and POST request methods.
+The app allows users to predict the price of a house based on three features.

-The App was deployed to heroku using GitHub.
+The app was deployed to Heroku using GitHub, and is now accessible to users.

-At the end, an App that can predict the price of house bases on three feature; $Area$, $Numbers of Rooms$ and $Gardens surface$ was developed and deployed.
+Overall, this project demonstrates my ability to develop and deploy a machine learning model using Flask and Heroku.
+The resulting app provides a valuable tool for predicting the price of a house, based on key features.

 ## Used Language and Libraries:
 Python libraries: